 Rule of life: the shit flows downward.

 This problem is not isolated to just newer developers.
-Many smart people act the same way.
+Many experienced people act the same way.
 You can be an amazing, seasoned developer and still have a negative affect on your team and project by behaving in such a manner.
 Even more so because the newer members look to you as a source of knowledge and experience.
 And the more people who embrace the "this is shit" culture, the easier it becomes acceptable and even desired.
 Soon developers are revered not for contributing to the project, but for putting down other's contributions to the project.
 The most vocal and negative developer soon becomes the most respected developer.
 Everyone suffers, the project suffers, and a few people get to pat themselves on the back and feel great about themselves for being so full of shit.

 So why do we do it?